 Kirsty provides individualised treatment programs geared towards the levels and goals of her clients.
 She looks forward to working with clients who are as passionate and proactive as she is to help get them back to their optimum function.

-Patrick graduated in 2013 with a Bachelor of Physiotherapy from the University of South Australia and is currently studying Advanced Clinical Physiotherapy Masters.
-Patrick's special interests are sporting injuries, lower limb rehabilitation and injury prevention.
-He has experience with elite sporting teams working as a physio for a premier league netball team.
+Patrick is an APA titled Sports Physio, he graduated in 2013 with a Bachelor of Physiotherapy from the University of South Australia, and further completed postgraduate training with a Masters of Advanced Clinical Physiotherapy (Sports) in 2016.
+Patrick has a keen interest in sports related injuries with a special interest in lower limb rehabilitation (knee/ACL) and injury prevention.
+He has experience with elite sporting teams working as a physiotherapist within premier league netball and travelling with state representative teams.
 Patrick is also a strength and conditioning coach and utilises this knowledge to get you back to competition faster and stronger than before.
-In his spare time he enjoys playing football, cycling and skiing.
+In his spare time he enjoys playing football, gym and skiing.

 Paul graduated from Flinders University in 2015 with a Masters of Physiotherapy.
 He has a passion for treating sports related injuries and improving athlete performance.
 Paul enjoys the challenge of treating a wide variety of musculoskeletal conditions utilising manual therapy and exercises prescription.
 Paul has a keen interest in cricket, golf & football and works closely with the Unley Jets Football Club.